ibm-messaging/mq-container/docs/building.md

 ```bash
 MQ_ARCHIVE=mq-1.2.3.4.tar.gz MQ_VERSION=1.2.3.4 build-advancedserver
 ```

+## Building a developer image
+Run `make build-devserver`, which will download the latest version of MQ Advanced for Developers from IBM developerWorks.
+This is currently only available on the `x86_64` architecture.

 ## Building on a different base image
 By default, the MQ images use Ubuntu as the base layer.
 You can build using a Red Hat Enterprise Linux compatible base layer by setting the `BASE_IMAGE` environment variable.
 For example: